 NB: Do we have an assembly line?
 Or does one person/team follow a trailer through the entire process?

 At HQ, we run multiple production lines that utilize single piece flow of product through their given processes.
-The Live Units run through a six-station production line that takes all of the fabricated metal components and combines them with all the purchased and proprietary electronics that make up our D3 and Omni platforms.
+The head units run through a six-station production line that takes all of the fabricated metal components and combines them with all the purchased and proprietary electronics that make up our D3 and Omni platforms.
 The trailers run through a 12-station production line with several offline work cells that feed components into the line.
-Once finished the trailer/mounting structure is tested and labeled for the specific customer and combined with its finished head unit, also known as the Live Unit.
+Once finished the trailer/mounting structure is tested and labeled for the specific customer and combined with its finished head unit.

 NB: How many people work on one unit?

-TT: Throughout the entire process to take flat steel and aluminum and turn it into trailers, poles, wall mounts, and Live Units we employ between 55 and 75 people in direct labor.
+TT: Throughout the entire process to take flat steel and aluminum and turn it into trailers, poles, wall mounts, and head units we employ between 55 and 75 people in direct labor.
 Support staff, purchasing and supply chain personnel, and manufacturing engineering add another 14 people to make it all come together.

 NB: How many D3s do we make vs. Omnis?